-3. Our financial performance is primarily dependent on interest rate risk.
+2. Our financial performance is primarily dependent on interest rate risk.
 If we are unable to manage interest rate risk in the future it could have an adverse effect on our net interest margin, thereby adversely affecting business and financial condition of our Company.

 Our results of operations are substantially dependent upon the level of our net interest margins.
-Interest In come from loans and advances is the largest component of our total income, and constituted 98.84%, 98.18%, and 97.93% of our total income for the Fiscals 2021, 2020 and 2019, respectively.
+Interest Income from loans and advances is the largest component of our total income, and constituted 98.75%, 99.44%, 98.84%, and 98.18% of our total income for the nine months period ended December 31, 2022, Fiscals 2022, 2021 and 2020, respectively.
 Interest rates are sensitive to many factors beyond our control, including the RBI's monetary policies, domestic and international economic and political conditions and other factors.